iFork/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 This problem is easily solved by saving the login details to [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
 Local Storage is a [key-value](https://en.wikipedia.org/wiki/Key-value_database) database in the browser.

 It is very easy to use.
-A <i>value</i> corresponding to a certain <i>key</i> is saved to the database with method [setItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem).
+A *value* corresponding to a certain *key* is saved to the database with method [setItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem).
 For example:

 ```js
 window.localStorage.setItem('name', 'juha tauriainen')
 ```

-saves the string given as the second parameter as the value of key <i>name</i>.
+saves the string given as the second parameter as the value of key *name*.

 The value of a key can be found with method [getItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/getItem):